-Gipton Fire Station, opened in 1937, closed its doors for service in autumn 2015.
-Gipton Fire Station is a beautiful 1930’s building and it will become, after some internal building work, a base for a number of community organisations (including Space2) and a centre for community activity.
 Gipton Fire Station has played a really significant role in the local community for the last 75 years, from its establishment in 1937 to the present; current and ex staff, their families and local residents have memories of the station being used for dances, events and community activities as well as Emergency Service.
-We want to ensure the relationship between the people who worked and lived here and this iconic building are recorded and shared.
+We wanted to ensure the relationship between the people who worked and lived here and this iconic building are recorded and shared.

-Community Researchers will support the research of the history of the Gipton Fire Station within the communities it served and explore museums and archives, as well as collect oral histories through Show and Tell sessions.
-Outreach sessions will take place in schools and community settings, asking local people to ‘Show and Tell’ with artefacts they own which link into the story of the station.
-These artefacts will form the core of our SMART (Social Museum and Art) Gallery, with photographs taken throughout the project.
+Community Researchers support the research of the history of the Gipton Fire Station within the communities it served and explore museums and archives, as well as collect oral histories through Show and Tell sessions.
+Outreach sessions took place in schools and community settings, asking local people to ‘Show and Tell’ with artefacts they own which link into the story of the station.
+These artefacts formed the core of our SMART (Social Museum and Art) Gallery.

-Children will co create a song and the core cast from Gipton The Musical a mini-drama creating oral histories, sharing heritage in accessible and exciting ways.
+Children co-created a song and a mini-drama creating oral histories, sharing heritage in an accessible and exciting way.
 The project will culminate in an exhibition which will re-launch the new Fire Station as a community resource for the future.
 We will co-curate a SMART (Social Museum and Art Gallery) Museum with artist Helen Peynton.
-Residents will donate artefacts relating to the Fire Station.
-The significance of objects displayed is based purely on people’s attachments or the stories behind the objects.
-Residents will be invited to label and display their object, and have a photograph taken with it, to create a museum on-line and at the Fire Station.
+Residents donated artefacts relating to the Fire Station, with a significance on the sentimental value off the objects.
+Residents were invited to label and display their object, and to have a photograph taken with it, to create a museum on-line and at the Fire Station.

 The SMART Gallery

-The project has been funded by Heritage Lottery Fund.
+The project was funded by Heritage Lottery Fund.